rjhoppe/homelab-ez/wastebin/index.md

 For more information, you can refer to the [official documentation](https://github.com/matze/wastebin).

-## Notes

-A place for notes about the wastebin service.

 ## Docker Compose Configuration

 This is the configuration for the `wastebin`.